HzdAngga/ebuddy-test/EbuddyQnA.md

 ### ANSWERS:

+To be frank, i dont want to login/create account in reddit, but i believe in that setting page there should be a toggle switch button that when its toggled, it will automatically change account settings yes?
+That part is definetely NOT server side.
+Or if its not automatically save the changes, there should be Save button to hit API for change the account behavior.
+That Save button also a part that is NOT server side.

 ## Q2.
 What are the most difficult technical problems in your work experience you have encountered and how do you fix them?

 ### ANSWERS: